kostya-zero/racinfo/README.md

 2. Attach `add-client`, `add-server` or `add-tool` tag to the issue.
 3. Fill the issue template with the information about your tool as described in template.

-If you are an author or maintainer of a project that is already listed in Racinfo, you can also open an Issue with the template **"Update Project"** to update the information about your project.
+If you are the author or maintainer of a project already listed in Racinfo, you can also open an issue using the **"Update Project"** template to update your project information.